Baptiste-Gogolewski/TitanicIA/README.md

 ## Models

-There are currently 6 models : K-nearest-Neighbors, Logistic Regression, Naive Bayes, a Decision tree, a random forest and a support vector machine.
+There are currently 6 models : K-nearest-Neighbors, Logistic Regression, Naive Bayes, a Decision tree, a random forest,s a support vector machine and a pca to transform data.

 ## Split the dataset